mikiyam/nopasanada/_posts/2020-05-27-storytelling-after-the-protests.md

 tags: [making reading trendy]

 ---
-Protests that began since last June in 2019 had changed the dynamics of storytelling.
+Protests that began since last June in 2019 have changed the dynamics of storytelling.
 As a father himself, James must also think about these issues for his son.

 <!--more-->